 Please welcome our guest Kenny Soto from a great site called My Move.
 They have so many great posts for any homeowner and lots of handy tools.
 If you’re about to make a big move or just want to learn some new things, you’re gonna want to visit MyMove.com.
 Here’s their top 5 tips for anyone about to move into a mobile home:

 Are you considering moving to a mobile home?
 Young families are choosing mobile homes as “starter” home while many seniors are choosing to retire into mobile homes after their children are out of the house.
 These homes offer all of the comforts of home at a fraction of the cost of a traditional house.
 If you are considering the purchase of a mobile home enjoy these 5 tips for moving into a mobile home.

 Many first time mobile home buyers think that a mobile home is just a trailer.
 They are cheap and you get what you pay for.
 This could not be further from the truth.
-Just as traditional homes come in a variety of shapes, sizes and levels of luxury, there are a wide range of mobile styles on the market.
+Just as traditional homes come in a variety of shapes, sizes, and levels of luxury, there is a wide range of mobile styles on the market.
 Before making a purchase do your research and figure out exactly what will work best for you and your family.
-The first decision you will have to make is whether you want a single or multi section home.
+The first decision you will have to make is whether you want a single or multi-section home.
 Both have their advantages and disadvantages.
 Search online for dealers in your area to learn more.

 Decide Where You Want to Live

 When buying a mobile home you also have to consider where you want to put it.
 You have three options to choose from.
 You can buy a lot, rent a lot or become part of a mobile home park or community.
 If you plan on buying a lot, remember to factor in the startup cost of setting up a septic system, well, electrical connections, etc. If you rent these costs may be covered by your monthly rent, but remember to factor possible rent increases into your home’s budget.